On the Necessity of Output Distribution Reweighting for Effective Class Unlearning: Introduction

 \section{Introduction}

-Machine learning models deployed in real-world applications must increasingly support the ability to forget specific information upon request.
+Machine learning models deployed in real-world applications must support the ability to forget specific information upon request.
 Class unlearning is particularly challenging because retraining large models from scratch can be prohibitively expensive and it is difficult to change a trained model to completely forget about a learned class or concept.
-However, privacy regulations such as the EU’s GDPR~\cite{voigt2017eu} mandate the ``right to be forgotten,” enforcing model owners to delete personal data upon request.
-For instance, in facial recognition systems, all images of a particular individual may constitute a class that must be erased if the person revokes consent.
-Early methods for machine unlearning primarily expedite the retraining of models at the potential costs of model's performance~\cite{bourtoule2021machine}.
-While these methods can be effective, they suffer from high computational overhead or fail to eliminate the influence of the data targeted for removal.
+However, privacy regulations such as the EU’s GDPR~\citep{voigt2017eu} mandate the ``right to be forgotten,” enforcing model owners to delete personal data upon request.
+Early methods for machine unlearning primarily expedite the retraining of models at the potential cost to model performance~\citep{bourtoule2021machine}.
+These models also have high computational overhead.